phoe/protest/doc/protocol.md

       is a subtype of protocol class that is the declared protocol specializer of that argument.
 If `ERRORP` is true, a condition of type!
       `PROTOCOL-VALIDATION-ERROR` is instead signaled.
-    * `(:unbound-function FUNCTION-NAME)`: The protocol function with this name is undefined.
+    * `(:undefined-function FUNCTION-NAME)`: The protocol function with this name is undefined.
 The protocol might not have been executed.
 If ERRORP is true, a condition of type `UNDEFINED-PROTOCOL-FUNCTION` is instead signaled.
     * `(:success FUNCTION POSITION PROTOCOL-CLASS CONCRETE-CLASS SPECIALIZER)`: